gbif/ssg-gb23/content/05_travel-accommodation/en.md

 ## Travel requirements for entering Brazil

 GB23 participants are responsible for preparing their own travel documentation requirements for entering Brazil (this includes visas, vaccinations, etc).
-Please make sure to verify what the requirements are with [your nearest Brazilian Embassy or Brazilian Consulate](http://embassy.goabroad.com/embassies-of/brazil)
+Please make sure to verify the requirements with [your nearest Brazilian Embassy or Brazilian Consulate](http://embassy.goabroad.com/embassies-of/brazil)

 ### Visa